 Specifically, all supported implementations live in the implementations/ directory, and therefore you can construct a string of -i arguments using a small bit of shell vomit.
-If you have cloned Bowtie to /path/to/bowtie you should be able to use $(ls /path/to/bowtie/implementations/ | sed 's/^| /-i /')$ in any command to expand out to all implementations.
+If you have cloned Bowtie to /path/to/bowtie you should be able to use $(bowtie filter-implementations | sed 's/^/-i /')$ in any command to expand out to all implementations.
 See below for a full example.